null

 Why Should You Use Soundproof Blankets For Your Air Conditioner?

-Sound blankets are an easy and versatile way to reduce airborne noise.
+Second Skin sound blankets are an easy and versatile way to reduce airborne noise.
 Unlike a “normal” blanket, our Quiet Quilt Soundproof Blankets include a sheet of mass loaded vinyl as a backer behind the absorptive face.
-Mass loaded vinyl is an excellent soundproofing material because it is VERY heavy and effective at stopping sound from transferring.
+MLV is effective at stopping sound transmission because it is VERY heavy, making it an excellent soundproofing material.

 Our Quiet Quilt Outdoor Soundproof Blanket is incredibly dense, weighing 1.5 pounds per square foot.
 The grommets on the blanket make it straightforward to install and remove when needed.
 The product is also UV rated, waterproof, and wind load tested, so it is designed specifically for outside use.